Cooking and cycling Tuscany stile

 The fist part of the ride is downhill to Asciano.

-We ride through this village and immediately we take the road to Lauretana.
+We ride through this village and immediately after we take the Lauretana road.

 The first part of this road can be challenging, but the view of the hills is breathtaking.